~ PART ONE ~

 "Liar!
 Crucio!" hissed Bellatrix, causing screams to erupt into the room once more.
 The torture went on and on, a constant stop and start of the Cruciatus curse.
 After at least twenty minutes, Hermione could no longer take it.
-Draco almost felt relief when she began to talk and tell the truth - he'd almost forgotten that he was supposed to hate her.
+Draco was relieved when she began to tell the truth.
+He'd almost forgotten that he was supposed to hate her.
 But it was impossible to hate someone so unfortunate.
-Tears and blood stained her face, as she sobbed and began telling the truth.
+Tears and blood stained her face as she sobbed and began talking.

-"I cast a s-spell on H-harry and Ron t-to make them i-invisible before t-they caught m-me!" said Hermione as her tears spilled onto the floor.
+"I cast a s-spell on H-harry and Ron to make them in-invisible before they caught me!" said Hermione as her tears spilled onto the floor.
 Bellatrix seemed to be completely emotionless, and payed no attention to the crying.